WMC-AHIF-2021/Kipper-Web/src/docs/index.md

+---
+title: Overview
+---

 ![](../img/Kipper-Docs.png)

-# Kipper Docs

-Welcome to the Kipper Docs!
+# Welcome to the Kipper Docs

 This is the in-depth documentation and API reference for the Kipper programming language and compiler, which aims to explain the implementation, functionality and details for Kipper.

 ## Introduction to Kipper